Northern Pride RLFC: Captain

 The foundation captain of the Northern Pride was former North Queensland Cowboys and St. George Illawarra Dragons player Chris Sheppard.
 He was the first player signed to the team in July 2007, and was captain and operations manager for the first three seasons.
 Sheppard retired after leading the Pride to the 2010 Queensland Cup premiership.

 Former North Queensland Cowboys player Ty Williams was captain for the next three seasons (2011–2013), before retiring to captain-coach the CDRL Innisfail Leprechauns.
 In 2014 Brett Anderson and Jason Roos were named as joint co-captains.

 Ryan Ghietti was named as captain in 2016, with Jack Svendsen as vice-captain.
 Ghietti retired at the end of the 2018 season and Tom Hancock and Dave Murphy were named as joint co-captains for the 2019 season.
 Javid Bowen was named captain for the 2020 Season, but only one round was played before the season was cancelled due to COVID-19.

-When matches restarted in 2021, Bowen re-signed with the Cowboys and Chris Ostwald and Jayden Hodges were named co-captains for the Pride.
+When matches restarted in 2021, Bowen re-signed with the Cowboys and Chris Ostwald and Jayden Hodges were named co-captains.
+Hodges left at the end of the 2022 season, and Ostwald was named captain for the 2023 season, with Ewan Moore as vice-captain.
+Newly signed hooker, Kyle Schneider was appointed captain for the 2024 season, with Ewan Moore and Evan Child as joint vice-captains.

+When the team captain has been unavailable due to injury or representative duties, they have been replaced by other team members, including Chey Bird, Ben Laity and Mark Cantoni.
+Other players have been named as captain for pre-season trials, including Warren Jensen, Ryan Stig, Sheldon Powe-Hobbs, Jordan Biondi-Odo and Tom Hancock.